PDF printable version of Zika virus - information for clinicians and public health practitioners (PDF 333 KB)

 All travellers are advised to take the following mosquito bite prevention measures when travelling to countries with current or recent local transmission of Zika virus or wherever mosquito borne diseases are present.
 These precautions are necessary in the daytime as well as night time.

-- Insect repellents containing DEET or picaridin, are safe for pregnant and breastfeeding women and children older than 2 months when used according to the product label.
+- Note that Insect repellents containing DEET or picaridin, are safe for pregnant and breastfeeding women and children older than 2 months when used according to the product label.

-- If you use both sunscreen and insect repellent, apply the sunscreen first and then the repellent.
+- If using both sunscreen and insect repellent, apply the sunscreen first and then the repellent.

-- Use permethrin-treated clothing and gear (such as boots, pants, socks, and tents).
+- Use insecticide-treated (such as permethrin) clothing and gear (such as boots, pants, socks, and tents).

 top of page

-A person diagnosed with Zika virus infection should be advised that they cannot donate blood for a minimum of 4 weeks after recovery of all symptoms.
+A person diagnosed with Zika virus infection should be advised that they cannot donate blood for a minimum of four (4) weeks after recovery of all symptoms.

 Sexual Contact Deferral

-A sexual contact of a person diagnosed with Zika virus infection should be advised that donation is not possible for four weeks after sexual contact with someone who:
+A sexual contact of a person diagnosed with Zika virus infection should be advised that they cannot donate blood for a minimum of 4 weeks after sexual contact (vaginal, oral, or anal) with someone who:

 - Has recovered from Zika virus infection in the preceding three months.